ripienaar/free-for-dev/README.md

   * http://www.configure.it/ - Mobile app development platform, free for 2 projects, limited features but no resource limits
   * https://stamplay.com/ - 50k API calls, 100 GB data transfer, and 1 GB storage for free
   * http://qtcloudservices.com/products/managed-runtime/ - Managed platform with micro runtime instance and database for free
+  * http://elastx.com/ - "easy:PaaS" has a free tier with up to 4 "cloudlets".
+Must be renewed every year.

 ## BaaS